 Appearing alone on the Eureka flag of 1854, it represented rebellion and a more 'independent' spirit.
 Trade unions continue to use the Southern Cross in their fight for better conditions for Australian workers.

 Shining light of the southern skies

-Aboriginal people also formed images with the stars, and some groups saw the Southern Cross as the footprint of a giant wedge-tailed eagle, with the pointer stars as a throwing stick used to hunt it.
+First Nations people formed images with the stars.
+Some saw the Southern Cross as the footprint of a giant wedge-tailed eagle, with the pointer stars as a throwing stick used to hunt it.

 The stars of the Southern Cross were also known to the ancient Greeks, who regarded them as part of the Centaurus constellation.
 In 1516 the stars were first described as a cross.
 They were recognised as a separate constellation early in the 17th century.